ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 -----------------

-The SRU team is a narrowly scoped team that has privileged access: primarily to “accept” packages from the stable series’ unapproved queues into the -proposed pocket, and “release” packages from the -proposed pocket into the -updates pocket.
+The SRU team is a narrowly scoped team that has privileged access: primarily to "accept" packages from the stable series' unapproved queues into the -proposed pocket, and "release" packages from the -proposed pocket into the -updates pocket.
 Reviews and decision making, and the policy, processes and documentation around these reviews and decision making are the responsibility of the SRU team.